 The Bachelor of Science (B.S.) in Biology provides students with a broad education in biology, supported by a solid grounding in chemistry and physics.
-This degree is designed for students pursuing continued training in graduate or professional programs in biological and biomedical sciences, or in health science careers, with the option to focus on one of four concentrations: Physiology, MMCB (Microbiology, Molecular and Cell Biology), ECB (Ecology and Conservation Biology), or IEB (Integrative and Evolutionary Biology).
+This degree is designed for students pursuing continued training in graduate or professional programs in biological and biomedical sciences, or in health science careers.

-The Bachelor of Arts (B.A.) in Biology provides students with a thorough biology education, but with fewer chemistry and physics courses.
+The Bachelor of Arts (B.A.) in

+Biology provides students with a thorough biology education, but with fewer chemistry and physics courses.
 It allows flexibility for students pursuing additional interests, such as teaching or a second major in another area of study.